-As a result, you may need to use more and more of the medication to control congestion or your congestion may worsen if you stop using the medication.
-Some people may mistake this rebound effect for "addiction," but it isn't.
+As a result, you may need to use more and more of the medication to control congestion.
+Your congestion also may worsen if you stop using the medication.
+Some people may mistake this rebound effect for addiction, but it isn't.

 True addiction is a compulsive physiological need for and use of a habit-forming substance known to be physically, psychologically or socially harmful.
 Over-the-counter nasal sprays don't cause the physiological cravings that mark an addiction.

 To prevent rebound congestion, use over-the-counter decongestant nasal sprays for no more than five days in a row, with as few doses as possible each day.
 Prescription nasal sprays containing steroids don't cause this rebound effect, so they can be used on a daily basis for years.

 - Fletcher RH, et al. An overview of rhinitis. http://www.uptodate.com/home.
 Accessed Jan.
 2, 2015.

 - Adkinson NF, et al. Middleton's Allergy Principles and Practice.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Jan.
 2, 2015.

 - Drug facts: Understanding drug abuse and addiction.
 National Institute on Drug Abuse. http://www.drugabuse.gov/publications/drugfacts/understanding-drug-abuse-addiction.
 Accessed Jan.
 2, 2015.